-• Supports the development of TRAFFIC’s work on MAPs in Europe, particularly in Central- and South-Eastern Europe, through fundraising, development of project concepts and funding proposals, liaison with potential donors and partners, etc;
+• Supports programmatic development, particularly in Europe, through fundraising, development of project concepts and funding proposals, liaison with potential donors and partners, etc;

-• Participates and contributes to the team work of the TRAFFIC’s workstream supporting actions to enhance benefits from sustainable and legal wildlife trade;
+• Support the work of the TRAFFIC workstream ‘Enhanced benefits from sustainable and legal wildlife trade’;

-• Communicates the outcomes of MAP activities in Europe to TRAFFIC Network and externally;
+• Communicates the outcomes of activities on sustainable trade in Europe, to other TRAFFIC offices globally and externally;

-• Other tasks related to TRAFFIC’s work on MAPs in Europe as agreed with the TRAFFIC Regional Director for Europe;
+• Other tasks related to TRAFFIC’s programme as agreed with the line manager or TRAFFIC Programme Office Director, Europe;

 • Responds to general enquiries that are directed to TRAFFIC, and represents TRAFFIC in media events as appropriate;

 • Communicates the nature and results of the work that TRAFFIC undertakes and represents TRAFFIC at designated international meetings and conferences, and reports on these meetings;

 • Liaises with relevant WWF and IUCN programmes and regional/national offices in Europe programme and keeps up-to-date and informed about activities related to wildlife conservation, trade and utilisation within Europe and maintains good working relationships with relevant organizations;